 There’s also a 2MP camera, but without Wi-Fi you’re left with few options for actually making use of the photos.

 WhistleOut AU says, “It's fast, it's cheap, it has a high quality finish, and you can easily get a week of usage in between charges.
 And hey, it plays Snake.”

 With support for both Bluetooth and wired headphones, expandable storage, and plenty of battery life, the Nokia 3310 3G provides everything you need to keep in touch and enjoy your favorite music and podcasts without worrying about searching for an outlet in an hour or two.

 Best Basic Phone for Seniors and Kids

 Pros: 4G support, charging dock, emergency button, speed dial buttons, hearing aid compatible, 3.5mm headphone adapter

 Cons: Weak camera

-The include charging dock stood out to us as well.
-We think the ability to just set the phone down in the cradle and not mess with tiny cords and ports is worth the added price for small hands or aging eyes!
+The optional charging dock stood out to us as well.
+We think the ability to just set the phone down in the cradle and not mess with tiny cords and ports is worth the added price!

 Bonus Pick: Light Phone 2